ThomasRadeke/xmplay-skin-scaler/README.md

   Please refer to the ImageMagick reference to learn more about the filter characteristics:
     http://www.imagemagick.org/Usage/filter/#interpolated
   Example: php xmplay-skin-scaler.php -i "iXMPlay.xmpskin" -s 2.0 -f triangle

+### Web UI

+Version 0.3 includes a web interface that can be hosted on a suitable server with the neccessary PHP extensions installed.
+The actual interface is "xmplay-skin-scaler-web.php", but a redirect from "index.php" has been included for convenience.

+The web UI supports uploading multiple skins, selecting the scale factor and the image filter and converts all uploaded files automatically.
+The results of previous conversions are displayed as a downloadable list.